What Is a Security Deposit?

 Civil Code section 1950.5 (b) covers the 4 reasons that California landlords may deduct money from a security deposit.
 They include:

-• Covering future costs for repairs of damages caused by the tenant.
-(This must be explicitly mentioned in the contract)
+- Covering future costs for repairs of damages caused by the tenant.
+(The contract must explicitly mention this.)

 What Are the Common Ways That Parties Start Disputes Regarding Security Deposits?